brucemack/kc1fsz-tjdcr/README.md

 I built this rig as part of the "Direct Conversion Challenge" issued by Bill and Dean.
 As stipulated by Bill/Dean, I am resisting all temptations to modify/improve the original circuit.
-However, technically speaking this is not a completely *pure* TJDCR since there are a few departures from the recommended construction techniques and part selections.
+However, technically speaking this is not a *pure* TJDCR since there are a few departures from the recommended construction techniques and part selections.
 Importantly, I am using modern construction techniques including a commercial PCB (single board), SMD components (mostly 0805), and the most compact layout I could come up with.